 Please respond to every question.
-If an exact figure is unavailable, enter "-1" in the field.
-If the appropriate answer is zero or none, use "0."
-If a question is not applicable in your library, enter "-2" in the field.
+If an exact figure cannot be provided, use "-1" to indicate that the figure is either unavailable or not applicable.
+If the appropriate answer is zero or none, use 0.

 Although the form allows for data to be entered from both main and branch campuses, an effort should be made to report figures for the main campus only.
-(The U.S. National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS) defines a branch institution as "a campus or site of an educational institution that is not temporary, is located in a community beyond a reasonable commuting distance from its parent institution, and offers organized programs of study, not just courses.")
+(The U.S. National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS) defines a branch institution as "a campus or site of an educational institution that is not temporary, is located in a community beyond a reasonable commuting distance from its parent institution, and offers organized programs of study, not just courses").
 If figures for libraries located at branch campuses are reported, please specify which branch libraries are included and which ones are excluded in the notes below.